jsaintro/publicnotes/3dprinting/Bed Calibration/thermistor calibration.md

 2. Edit configuration_prusa.h
    `#define BED_MAXTEMP 140` from 125
    **NOTE SET THIS BACK WHEN DONE WITH THESE TESTS!!**
-4. Use M105 to get values
+3. Install the new firmware
+4. REset the eeprom (This is important)
     ```
+    M502
+    M500
+    ```
+6. Use M105 to get values
+    ```
     ADC B:24.2C->978.31250
     ```
     Record termocouple value

-5. Go in 5 deg C increments up to 120 (on the termocouple Wait 3min between to allow temp to stabilize
+7. Go in 5 deg C increments up to 120 (on the termocouple Wait 3min between to allow temp to stabilize
    Don't exceed a reading of 139C on the thermocuple